appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ##### Page

-`Edit` access for a particular page allows you to make changes on the respective page.
+At a more granular level, you can restrict **Edit** permission to a specific page and its resources within an application by checking the box next to the page name.
 You can edit the page name, clone the page, set it as the home page, and toggle their visibility.

 #### View